felleg/felleg.gitlab.io-backup/content/reads/read-72-dopamine-nation.md

 in my mind.

 What I enjoyed from my read
-was that it taught me about the power of radical honesty, with can turn destructive shame into prosocial shame.
+was that it taught me about the power of radical honesty, which can turn destructive shame into prosocial shame.
 By being honest, we foster acceptance rather than isolation, because despite our individual uniqueness, our experiences might be more similar than we initially